arielsalminen/responsive-nav.js/README.md

 ### Responsive navigation plugin without library dependencies and with fast touch screen support.

-Responsive Nav is a tiny JS plugin which weighs only 1.6 KB minified and Gzip’ed, and helps you to create a toggled navigation for small screens.
+Responsive Nav is a tiny JavaScript plugin which weighs only 1.6 KB minified and Gzip’ed, and helps you to create a toggled navigation for small screens.
 It uses touch events and CSS3 transitions for the best possible performance.
 It also contains a “clever” workaround that makes it possible to transition from `height: 0` to `height: auto`, which isn’t normally possible with CSS3 transitions.

-Responsive Nav is the successor of [TinyNav.js](http://tinynav.viljamis.com/) which was released in 2011.
-While TinyNav worked so that it converted a regular navigation to a select menu, Responsive Nav only hides the original navigation and adds a toggle which opens and closes it.
-Responsive Nav doesn’t basically alter the html structure of the document at all, so it’s in that sense a much simpler solution.
-Responsive Nav also doesn’t have the same usability issues that the previous version had.

 #### Features: